rip-coke/rip-blog/_posts/2025-12-26-newspaper-vs-digital-obituary-cost-kenya.md

 Conclusion
 Legacy shouldn't be expensive, and it certainly shouldn't be temporary.
 While newspapers serve a purpose for immediate notification, they cannot offer a place for a legacy to live on.
 Get Started with rip.ke. to create a permanent, beautiful, and affordable memorial.

-Meta Description: Shocked by newspapers obituary rates?
-See the cost comparison between traditional newspaper ads and permanent digital obituaries on rip.ke.
-Save money without compromising on legacy.
-Slug: /newspaper-vs-digital-obituary-cost-kenya/